-Senior management is prohibited from selling any shares (other than shares to satisfy tax obligations) if the sale would result in holdings below the guidelines.
-Only certain types of equity are used in determining whether the guidelines are met, including stock owned directly by an employee or as a result of vesting in restricted stock.
+Senior management is prohibited from selling any shares (other than shares to satisfy tax obligations) if they are not in compliance with the policy or if the sale would result in holdings below the guidelines.
 None of senior management has a plan in place by which they sell Company stock on a periodic basis (referred to as a 10b5-1 plan).
-The Committee reviews stock ownership levels at each of its meetings and, all executives were in compliance with the guidelines at the end of 2010.
+The Compensation Committee reviews compliance and, all executives were in compliance with the guidelines at the end of 2011.